X Development: Loon

 Project Loon was a project of X that aimed to bring internet access to everyone by creating an internet network of balloons flying through the stratosphere.
-It uses wireless routers in balloons that are above the weather and plans to give access to the internet to those who can't reach it or are in need of help.
+It uses wireless routers in balloons that are above the weather and plans to give access to the internet to those who cannot reach it or are in need of help.
 In July 2018, Loon graduated from X and was made a subsidiary of Alphabet.
 In January 2021, it was announced that the company would be shut down.

 Wing

 Project Wing was a project of X that aimed to rapidly deliver products across a city by using flying vehicles, similar to the Amazon Prime Air concept.
 It began development in secret around 2012, with full-scale testing being carried out in Australia.
 In 2014, the project was publicly announced, at the same time that it was spun off to a separate company, Wing.

 Wing's fleet of lightweight, highly automated delivery drones transports small packages from businesses to homes and between healthcare providers.
 While at X, the team developed their technology, building a drone capable of flying 20 km round-trip at 130 km/h and an unmanned traffic management platform.
 Today, Wing operates across three continents: the United States, Europe, and Australia.
 In 2018, Wing became an independent company under Google's parent company Alphabet.